-Pico De Gallo ( beak of rooster), is a mixture of fresh, finely chopped tomatoes, onions, jalapeno, cilantro and an easy dressing made from lime juice and salt.
+Pico de gallo is known for its fresh and zesty flavor and is a popular dish in Mexican and Tex-Mex cuisine.
+It’s typically made from a mixture of fresh, finely chopped tomatoes, onions, jalapenos, cilantro, and an easy dressing made from lime juice and salt.

 Ingredients for Pico De Gallo

-Pico de Gallo ingredients are incredibly healthy and easy to find.
-There are many variations or this recipe, but this is the classic pico de gallo recipe.
+Pico de Gallo’s ingredients are incredibly healthy and easy to find.
+There are many variations of this recipe, but this is the classic pico de gallo recipe.

-- Jalapeno or Serrano are perfect in this dip.
+- Jalapeño or Serrano peppers are perfect in this dip.
 Ditch or keep the seeds depending on the desired level of spicy!
 Remember not to rub your eyes after chopping jalapeno.

 - Cilantro is mandatory here.
-I love plenty of cilantro in my salad but if that’s not your thing reduce the suggested quantity below or replace with fresh parsley!
+I love plenty of cilantro in my salad, but if that’s not your thing, reduce the suggested quantity below or replace it with fresh parsley!

 I stick to my belief that the best recipes are usually the easiest to make.

-Remove the excess seeds and liquid from the tomato, to keep salsa fresh for longer and then combine with the rest of the ingredients.
+Remove the excess seeds and liquid from the tomato to keep the salsa fresh for longer, and then combine with the rest of the ingredients.